dfranx/ShaderDebugger/README.md

 Step 1 line.

 #### ShaderDebugger::StepOver()
-Steps one line but doesn't enter the functions used on that line.
+Step 1 line but don't enter the functions that are used on that line.

 #### ShaderDebugger::StepOut()
 Execute the code until we leave current function.